 The Best Duct Tape for Household Repairs

-- BEST FOR CRAFTS: Anvel Colored Duct Tape
+- BEST BANG FOR THE BUCK: 3M Multi-Use Duct Tape

-- BEST FOR HEAVY DUTY: Nashua 357 Polyethylene Coated Premium Grade Duct Tape
+- BEST FOR HEAVY DUTY: Berry Global Nashua Premium Grade Duct Tape

 Key Shopping Considerations

 Duct tape is classified into different grades: military, industrial, premium, and commercial.
-We will focus on commercial and premium grade duct tapes.
-These grades are most useful for home and outdoor repair and maintenance, crafting, and DIY.
+This guide focuses on commercial and premium duct tapes, which are most useful for home and outdoor repair and maintenance, crafting, and DIY.
 When choosing a general purpose duct tape, you’ll want to consider the following factors.

 Adhesive and Tensile Strength